sarmadalij/EcommerceAppProject/README.md

 ### Network Dependency:

-Some features, such as real-time order tracking, require a stable internet connection.
+Some features, such as logging in, creating acount, viewing products, add to cart, placing order, require a stable internet connection.

 ### Firebase Dependency:

-The app relies on Firebase services for storage and database functionalities, necessitating a Firebase account and proper configuration.
+The app relies on Firebase services for storage and database functionalities.

 ## Main Features